qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do we unsubscribe emails
 - how do you unsubscribe the email
 - send no to unsubscribe
-- i don't think the unsubscribe option works through the app everything have unsubscribed to i continue to receive whereas when have unsubscribed on the email itself have stopped receiving emails from that company or whatever it is ism unsubscribing from tbsp
+- i don’t think the ‘unsubscribe’ option works through the app. everything i’ve unsubscribed to i continue to receive whereas when i’ve unsubscribed on the email itself, i’ve stopped receiving emails from that company or whatever it is i’m unsubscribing from!
 - please unsubscribe
 - i love the unsubscribe featured
 - how do you unsubscribe to all emails at once